 The tax payable on benefits is suffered by the employee, usually by HMRC changing their tax code after the form is submitted.
 Class 1A National Insurance is paid by the employer on benefits provided.

 If you do not want the employee to suffer the tax please refer to our PAYE Settlement Agreements Quick Guide.

-Items that are commonly covered by the exemption are:
+Items that are commonly covered by statutory exemption are:

-The exemption does not apply to expenses or benefits that are paid or provided under a salary sacrifice.
+The statutory exemption does not apply to expenses or benefits that are paid for or provided under a salary sacrifice.

-If you have any queries regarding statutory exemptions, please email me or P11D@ouryclark.com.
+If you have any queries regarding statutory exemptions, please email on P11D@ouryclark.com.